 DSA 2019 Addis tentative speakers and instructors include:

 In the tradition of previous Africa Data Science workshops, a summer school on machine learning and data science will be held prior to the main workshop.
 This summer school will target graduate students, researchers and professionals working with huge amounts of data or unique datasets.

 The summer school will focus on introductory and advanced lectures in data science and machine learning as well as moderate to advanced practical and tutorial sessions where participants will get their hands wet wrangling and munging datasets and applying cutting edge machine learning techniques to derive inference from the data.
-Lectures will be given by distinguished world renown researchers and practitioners including researchers from Sheffield University, Amazon, University of Lagos, Facebook, Google, Pulse Lab Kampala, the AI and Data Science (AIR) lab-Makerere University, and Dedan Kimathi University of Technology (DeKUT), African University of Science and Technology (AUST) among others
+Lectures will be given by distinguished world renown researchers and practitioners including researchers from Sheffield University, Amazon, Swansea University Medical School, Facebook, Pulse Lab Kampala, the AI and Data Science (AIR) lab-Makerere University, ARM and Dedan Kimathi University of Technology (DeKUT).

 Call for Registration

 The workshop will be organized around paper presentations and interactive panel discussions.
 We invite participants interested in presenting work at the workshop to submit a short abstract describing the application of data science methods to problems relevant to Africa.
-Please use the "Submit Abstract" button below.
-You will be notified whether your work will be presented orally or as a poster.
 These may include, for example, the following areas: